Dheeraj101097/recipeWebsite/README.md

-# This is a recipe finder website which takes input from user
+This is a recipe finder website which takes input from user Search the dish from API and displays the dish

-# Search the dish from API and displays the dish
+(All files directory should be under same folder{including image files})